 Joint Tenancy VS Tenants in Common when it comes to Probate

-Protecting your partner’s interest in preparation for when your gone is a high priority.
+Protecting your partner’s interest in preparation for when you’re gone is a high priority.
 With expensive care fees becoming more and more of a drain on savings, many couples are now looking into ways to protect their assets.
 Its becoming increasingly common for couples to change the way in which they own property.
 One way to do this is by changing the type of ownership from Joint tenancy to tenants in common.
 This can help to protect their assets in the future but how does this effect the distribution of your estate?

 Joint tenancy is the most common way for partners and married couples to own a property.
 Joint tenants share equal ownership of the property and have the equal, undivided right to keep or dispose of the property.
 Joint Tenancy also creates a Right of Survivorship.
 The joint tenants all enjoy the same rights until one owner dies.
 Under the right of survivorship, when one joint owner passes away their share of the property is automatically inherited by the surviving owner, making them the sole owner of the property.
 It is important to inform the HM land registry of the death so that they have a current record of the properties ownership.
 Due to the Right of survivorship, a property registered as this type of joint ownership will not have to go through probate as long as there is a surviving owner left to inherit.